-While on the Main Campus rotation the fellow will get exposure while observing and experiencing pelvic floor physical therapy and behavioral therapies for pelvic floor disorders.
+While on an FPRMS rotation the fellow will get exposure to pelvic floor physical therapy by observing and experiencing pelvic floor physical therapy sessions and behavioral therapies for pelvic floor disorders.

-The FPMRS fellows participate in various regular educational conferences and seminars including three mandatory weekly conferences:
+The FPMRS fellows participate in various monthly and weekly educational conferences including the following:

 The fellows may participate in and share teaching responsibilities in the medical student core lecture program and the weekly Resident Education Conferences during which a core-curriculum of material is presented on an annual basis.
 Additional conferences include those in the Minimally-Invasive Surgery Center and selected conferences in the Departments of Urology and Colorectal Surgery, as time permits.
 These programs are offered throughout the academic year.

 The fellows actively participate in the Annual Cleveland Society of Obstetricians and Gynecologists Research Day and in appropriate departmental postgraduate courses.
 The fellows submit their current research for presentation in the form of poster presentations or oral presentations at these meetings.